 Firstly read my other blog on Plant Based Omega 3 sources for information on where to find these nutrients naturally within your whole food plant-based diet before considering supplementation.

 Whilst not as important to supplement as B12, many vegans will use a vegan Omega 3 supplement in the form of a DHA/EPA Algae oil.
-This is the long chain Omega 3’s in a concentrated form direct from the source (no conversion needed)… cutting out the middle man (fish).⠀As always, I recommend you head to your closest health food store or jump on Amazon/iHerb and find a DHA/EPA supplement that is within your budget – look for one with EPA (60-130mg) & DHA (120-250mg). ⠀⠀⠀⠀⠀⠀⠀
+This is the long chain Omega 3’s in a concentrated form direct from the source (no conversion needed)… cutting out the middle man (fish).⠀As always, I recommend you head to your closest health food store or jump on Amazon/iHerb and find a DHA/EPA supplement that is within your budget – look for one with at least EPA (60-130mg) & DHA (120-250mg). ⠀⠀⠀⠀⠀⠀⠀

 Keep your Space Suit Plant Proof,